mrbarb/blog.shruubo.ml/_posts/2022-03-26-improve-cloudflare.md

 ---
 Hello to my first actual blog post!
 So, probably, a lot of you are using cloudflare. *I guess thats also why you read this* - well,  as you can see in this graph I found some while ago, the marketshare of cloudflare **just** as a CDN is massive.
 ![Cloudflare Usage](/assets/cloudflare-usage.png)
 But it not just serves as a CDN.
 It's functions reach from DNS, to proxying, to DDOS protecting, just to [name a few](https://www.cloudflare.com/what-is-cloudflare/).
 And, while it's great on the webadmin's part, there are a lot of problems on the client's side, especially if you're trying to use tor or most of the vpns.
-But that isn't part of this blog either, eventhough I'm probably going to mention it soon-ish.
+But that isn't part of this blog either, even though I'm probably going to mention it soon-ish.

 # Improve the clients experience
 Alright, so this part will vary for your thinking sometimes, but should be fine most of the time.<br>Most of this was found by just administrating some sites (in fact, i use cloudflare rn too), so it should work without any problems for almost all hosting solutions.